Skip to Content

 Strategies For When Your Child Is Calm

-• Play mindfulness games – I recently attended a webinar hosted by ADDitude magazine about how to improve attention, focus, and self-regulation using mindful activities.
-The webinar presenter recommended these mindful games activity cards.
+• Play Mindfulness Games: I recently attended a webinar hosted by ADDitude magazine about using mindfulness activities to improve attention, focus, and self-regulation.
+The webinar presenter recommended these mindful games activity cards, and I love them.
+They’ve become my go-to product recommendation for practicing mindfulness with kids.

-• Try child-directed guided meditations – My son has had success doing guided meditations that are directed at children.
-He says it helps him block out irritating sensory input such as noises from traffic or other people talking around him.
-This meditation called Spaceship to the Moon is his favorite.
+• Child-Directed Guided Meditations: My son has had success doing guided meditations directed at children.
+He says they help him block out irritating sensory input, such as noises from traffic or other people talking around him.
+Find fun-themed guided meditations for kids here.

 You may have trouble getting your child to participate in these calm and quiet activities at first.
-That is entirely normal, but you can build up the time slowly, like stamina.
+Especially if your child is really active and energetic or has a PDA profile.

-For example, if your child is practicing their breathing and is only able to focus for 30 seconds, that’s fine.
+For example, if your child is practicing deep breathing but can only focus for 30 seconds, that’s fine.
 Give them positive reinforcement for trying.
-Then push for 35 seconds of breathing on the next day.
+Then, encourage them to practice for 35 seconds the following day.

 It’s essential to practice these activities often when your child is calm so that when they do become upset, you can prompt them to do their breathing then, too.
 You can’t teach calming techniques to your child mid-meltdown.